 A sprained ankle, torn muscle, a bruise and even a broken bone are all examples of injuries that occur suddenly and usually follow a typical pattern of healing.
 They usually go through an inflammatory reaction with the area being red, hot, swollen and painful to touch.
 This period usually lasts for a few days and is a normal part of the healing process as the body works to remove damaged tissue and repair the affected area.
 Different tissue types take varying amounts of time to heal.
 The severity of the injury will also affect healing times.

 Some acute injuries can become chronic if something goes wrong in the healing process.
 Some acute injuries are so bad they won’t heal without medical care.
-For example, fractures need to be kept as still as possible to allow the broken bones to heal together in the correct position.
+For example, fractures need to be kept as still as possible.
+This is to allow the broken bones to heal together in the correct position.

 Some pain and illnesses develop over time and are chronic in nature, usually starting insidiously and becoming progressively worse.
 Osteoarthritis, multiple sclerosis and rheumatoid arthritis are all examples of chronic conditions that cause chronic pain.

 For some people, even though their injury has healed and no significant cause can be found, pain persists.
-This type of pain can be particularly distressing and requires a holistic approach to treatment, particularly addressing the emotional costs that come with suffering from long-term pain.
+This type of pain can be particularly distressing and requires a holistic approach to treatment.
+This particularly includes addressing the emotional costs that come with suffering from long-term pain.

 Certain factors will predispose someone to developing this type of pain including recent or past emotional trauma, anxiety and depression.
 Unfortunately chronic pain often causes people to adopt a vicious cycle of rest, which causes more stiffness and pain, which then leads to more pain and so on.